Exploring entropy by counting microstates of the p-state paramagnet: Review of basic systems

-The ground state of this system occurs when all $N$ dipoles are parallel to the magnetic field.
-If there are $q$ dipoles pointing the opposite direction, the total energy of the system above its ground state is $U = q\epsilon$.
-(Choosing the zero of energy at the ground state trades away the symmetry of the states in favor of a clearer parallel with the Einstein solid.)
-Again treating $q$ as a label for the macrostate, the number of microstates is just the number of ways to choose those $q$ out of $N$ dipoles, giving a multiplicity of ``$N$ choose $q$:''
+The paramagnet's ground state occurs when all $N$ spins are parallel to the magnetic field.
+If we flip the spin state of $q$ spins, the total energy of the system is $U = q\epsilon$.
+The integer $q$ labels the macrostate, and the number of microstates is the number of ways to choose which $q$ of the $N$ spins are flipped.
+The multiplicity is thus given by the binomial coefficient, often called ``$N$ choose $q$.''
+Here, we denote it as $\extbinom{N}{q}{1}$: